PizzaLovers007/KeyViewer/README.md

 # KeyViewer

-An easily configurable and always-on-top overlay showing when keys are pressed.
-Very useful for rhythm games!
+An easily configurable and always-on-top overlay showing when keys are pressed, made for rhythm games.

 ![Example 1](./Images/example1.png)
 ![Example 2](./Images/example2.png)